 The Marketable Debt Securities Portfolio is managed by the External Advisers, who, in doing so, apply the investment guidelines set by Altaba.
 There can be no assurances that the Fund's investment program for the Marketable Debt Securities Portfolio, as implemented by the External Advisers, will be successful.
 The External Advisers' investment strategies may not produce the desired results for the Marketable Debt Securities Portfolio.
 Additionally, the investment guidelines for the Marketable Debt Securities Portfolio may constrain the investment discretion of External Advisers in a manner that results in the Marketable Debt Securities Portfolio achieving less desirable results than if such investment guidelines were different or did not exist.
-Moreover, the External Advisers may fail to adhere to the investment guidelines for the Marketable Debt Securities Portfolio, which could result in losses, less desirable results or a greater risk profile for the Marketable Debt Securities Portfolio.
+Moreover, the External Advisers may fail to adhere to the investment guidelines for the Marketable Debt Securities Portfolio, which could result in losses, less desirable results or a greater risk profile for the Marketable Debt Securities Portfolio than the Fund intends.
+There is no guarantee that the External Advisers will be able to achieve desirable results for the Marketable Debt Securities Portfolio.